unforced/concrete/.concrete/tracking.md

 ✅ Project complete with core functionality
 ✅ Completed: Milestone 3 - Create Adaptive Concrete
 ✅ Simplified file structure by combining README.md and system-prompt.md
+🔄 In Progress: Milestone 4 - Web Interface Development (Ideation Phase)

 ## Next Steps

-1. Update the other concrete templates (base, vite-supabase, adaptive) to use the combined README.md approach
+1. ~~Update the other concrete templates (base, vite-supabase, adaptive) to use the combined README.md approach~~ ✅
-2. Test the updated templates to ensure they work correctly
+2. ~~Test the updated templates to ensure they work correctly~~ ✅
 3. Consider adding more specialized concrete templates in the future
 4. Document usage examples and best practices
+5. Begin development of web interface for Concrete

+## Recent Updates

+- Added ideation document for expanded next phase vision (.concrete/ideation/expanded-next-phase.md)
+- Created conversation summary for next phase ideation (.concrete/conversations/2024-05-15-next-phase-ideation.md)
+- Updated tracking with new milestone for web interface development